-"You can see, Citizen Liebknecht, that far from denying the benefits we owe to German science, we bow before it with a profound respect."87 work: the Russian empire is, according to him, be a German creation.
-The Slavs, by their nature, are not a "political people, that is to say, capable of forming a state" an opinion which is also that of Marx and Engels.
+"You can see, Citizen Liebknecht, that far from denying the benefits we owe to German science, we bow before it with a profound respect."
+87

+A second letter was announced which was to develop the negative influence of the German "official world" on Russia.
+It seems not to have been written, but Bakunin's ideas on the subject are known to have been developed throughout his work: the Russian empire is, according to him, be a German creation.
+The Slavs, by their nature, are not a "political people, that is to say, capable of forming a state" 88, an opinion which is also that of Marx and Engels.
 Apart from a few ephemeral examples - the Moravian kingdom of the Czechs, the Dushan kingdom of the Serbs - "no Slavic nation has on its own created a state".